 It’s no secret that in today’s digital world, there’s a high chance that your customers’ first interaction with your optical practice is likely to be online.
 No matter where the customer journey begins, whether that’s someone searching online or clicking an ad to land on your website, each touchpoint is an opportunity.
-With every step you can build awareness and trust, showcase the value your practice offers and establish what helps you stand out from your competitors.
+With every step of the optician booking journey you can build awareness and trust, showcase the value your practice offers and establish what helps you stand out from your competitors.

 For many practices, however, the optician booking journey is unintentionally clunky or confusing.
 This can lead to abandoned bookings, missed opportunities, and frustrated patients.
 The good news?
 With a few well thought out, strategic changes, your online booking process can become a seamless, intuitive and conversion-friendly experience — one that encourages more patients to schedule, show up, and return.